25 Practical DIY Jewelry Box Ideas in 2023

 When you look at these beautiful jewelry boxes, you’ll probably think they’re super complicated and too difficult to make.
 But the reality is, they’re super easy to put together and make look just as good as the tutorial.

 You’ll need some acrylic box frames – think TJ Maxx and Michael’s – some decorative brass hinges, a gold paint pen, and a drill.
 In practically no time, you’ll have this elegant, expensive-looking box ready to use for displaying and protecting your favorite jewelry.

 Upgraded Chest of Drawers Jewelry Keeper

-This is a super easy DIY tutorial for giving some old drawers a facelift into a jewelry keeper you’ll love having at home.
+This is a super easy DIY tutorial for giving some old drawers a facelift into a jewelry box you’ll love having at home.
 First, you’ll need a little chest of drawers made of non-treated wood – Ikea has some great options – then you’ll need some acrylic paint, varnish, masking tape, and some newspaper.

 The incredibly easy tutorial makes it look easy – because it is.
 Just follow the instructions, give everything enough time to dry, and voila, boring to beautiful in just a couple of hours.

 Clay And Wood Bracelet Jewelry Box